theRealAph/ScopeLocals/README.md

 but it's not necessary for a child to mutate it.
 In contrast, thread local variables assume mutability.

-### Virtual threads versus thread local variables
+### The complications due to virtual threads

-The need for something like extent local variables arose in the context of Project Loom's virtual threads.
-These are cheap and plentiful, unlike today's platform threads which are expensive and scarce.
+The problems with thread local variables have become more pressing context of Project Loom's virtual threads.
+These threads are cheap and plentiful, unlike today's platform threads which are expensive and scarce.